liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 PROPOSAL: the 5 names above are hard to understand and the differences are not always very clear.
 Instead, use 4 basic types:

-* Pool: folder content in the object hierarchy, can contain other Pools (subfolders) and Items of any kind (name unchanged)
+* Pool (name unchanged): folder content in the object hierarchy, can contain other Pools (subfolders) and Items of any kind.
-* Item: base class of any versionable items, such as Proposals, Documents, Sections etc. Contains a list of ItemVersions, sub-Items (e.g. Sections within Documents), and meta-data such as Tags (was: FubelVersions-Pool)
+* Item (was: FubelVersions-Pool): base class of any versionable items, such as Proposals, Documents, Sections etc. Contains a list of ItemVersions, sub-Items (e.g. Sections within Documents), and meta-data such as Tags.
-* ItemVersion: a specific version of a versionable item, e.g. a ProposalVersion, DocumentVersion, or SectionVersion (was:
+* ItemVersion (was: Versionable-Fubel): a specific version of a versionable item, e.g. a ProposalVersion, DocumentVersion, or SectionVersion.
-  Versionable-Fubel).
-* Simple: Base class of anything that is neither versionable nor a container (was: any Fubel that is not a Versionable-Fubel) .
+* Simple: Base class of anything that is neither versionable nor a container (was: any Fubel that is not a Versionable-Fubel).
 For versionables, use Item instead; for non-versionable containers, use Pool instead.

 Derived type: